Leaders, residents speak out against anti-Asian hate crimes

 She said she hopes to speak up more about microaggressions and racist comments that she experiences, to help promote change.

-"As Chinese Americans, we've always been kind of the 'model minority' and stayed quiet," said Zhu.
+"As Chinese Americans, we've always been kind of the 'model minority' and stayed quiet," Zhu said.
 "But this year just disproved the idea that if you just stay quiet, this country will be good to you."

 The need to work together